-Users like the flexibility to study at any time.
+Udemy users like to have the flexibility to study at any time.
 Once you purchased a class from Udemy, it includes lifetime access.
 There are no specific dates or time commitments.
-Learners are genuinely working at their own pace in the most real sense.
+Learners are genuinely working at their own pace in the most fundamental sense.
 If you can not complete the lesson as planned, you will have the ability to finish the course later.

 Udemy has a huge class library.
-For students, who are looking to learn about a specific topic, most likely, Udemy will have a class on it.
+Most likely, for students looking to learn about a specific topic, Udemy will have a class on it.
 With over 150,000 classes to pick up a new skill.

 Udemy lacks accreditation.
 While many of the classes may teach everything a student would need to get the formal certification, Udemy does not provide accreditation.
 For many courses, this is not a concern.
 But in some areas and some professions, accreditation is vital.

 The quality varies by course.
 The idea behind Udemy was to have a massive library of classes to choose from.
 Although Udemy offers a wide range of courses, not all courses are of high quality.
-The courses were designed by 57,000 instructors, which are not all qualified for the job as anyone can create a course.
+Fifty-seven thousand instructors designed the curses, which are not all qualified for the job as anyone can create a course.
 Therefore there will be some classes that are not high quality.
 It is essential to read specific reviews when deciding on a course.